graphcore/examples/applications/tensorflow/sales_forecasting/README.md

 **1) Download the Poplar SDK**

-Install the Poplar SDK following the README provided.
-Make sure to source the `enable.sh` scripts for poplar and gc_drivers (if running on hardware).
+Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
+Make sure to source the `enable.sh` scripts for poplar.

 **2) Python**